headlinez.news Live news trend intelligence

 What if the Universe Isn’t as Uniform as Scientists Think?

-Cosmology’s core assumption—the universe’s uniformity—may be shattered by new observations
+Cosmology’s core assumption—that the universe is uniform—may be shattered by new observational evidence.

 4sources